10mfox/Gethomepage-Tool-Box/ideas.md

 ## In Progress
 - [ ] Working on Jellystat currently broken.
-- [ ] Currently working on Tautulli not keeping api up to date
+- [ ] Currently working on all sources not staying up to date.

 ## Planned
-- [ ] Add Audiobookshelf Support for "Recently Added".
+- [ ] Add Self-Hosted Static Asset CDN
 - [ ] Testing
 - [ ] Documentation
 - [ ] Final Deployment
 - [ ] Final Performance Optimization

----

-# Ideas
-## Add Self-Hosted Static Asset CDN
-A simple Docker service that hosts your custom fonts, icons, and backgrounds, making them accessible via URL across all your self-hosted applications.
-Mount your asset directories and access them instantly - no rebuilds required.

 ---